EorlSam/obsidian-vault/README.md

 # why?
-I take notes on computers because it allows me to
+I take notes on computers mainly because it allows me to link them and have a structured thought system that somewhat resembles that of a human neural network.

-test #2 w/ auto commit & sync